The President of Ukraine, from 2014 to 2019;

 Twitter is banning the following URLs (shadow-banning):

-If you try post them anyway, they make it look like a technical problem; you get to see bullshit like “too many failed login attempts” or similar fake reasons.
-All lies of course, twitter is clearly #censoring and #banning information the US State affiliated twitter does not want you to know about..
-Note that inside Russia, you can still freely access ALL Western media, unlike what many Western media try to make of press freedom in Russia.
+If you try post them anyway, twitter/facebook make it look like a technical problem; you get to see bullshit like “too many failed login attempts” or “spam is not allowed” or similar fake reasons.
+All lies of course, twitter is clearly #censoring and #banning information the US State affiliated media does not want you to know about..
+Note that inside Russia, you can still freely access ALL Western media, unlike what many Western media try to make of press freedoms in Russia.